nataluna3/melodystream-sql-eval/EMAIL_RESPONSE_ANDREA.md

 - Inference is **fast where it matters**: we saw **sub-second average latency** on Mixtral with this workload— workable for interactive BI.
 - When you’ve accumulated enough **good question → SQL** pairs from your own analysts, you can **fine-tune** on **your** patterns so the model speaks *your* schema and naming habits, not a generic demo.

-I’m not claiming you’ll never want guardrails—in production I’d still want read-only connections, sensible row limits, and maybe a quick human glance for high-stakes numbers.
+I’m not claiming you’ll never want guardrails, in production I’d still want read-only connections, sensible row limits, and maybe a quick human glance for high-stakes numbers.
 But this gets you from “we can’t tell if it works” to **a measured baseline** and a **clear direction**.

 ## Next steps (concrete)